Naso fageni

 Naso fageni, the horseface unicornfish or blunt unicornfish, is a species of marine ray-finned fish belonging to the family Acanthuridae, the surgeonfishes, unicornfishes and tangs.
 This fish is found in the Indo-Pacific region.

 Taxonomy

 Naso fageni was first formally described in 1954 by the American ichthyologist James Edwin Morrow with its type locality given as Bugsuk Island in the Philippines.

 This species is classified within the nominate subgenus of the genus Naso.
-The genus Naso is the only genus in the subfamily Nasinae in the family Acanthuridae.

 Etymology

 Naso fageni has a specific name which honours Morrow's friend and guide on several expeditions to study fishes Captain R.W.
 Fagen of Miami.